 Meredith Fuller

-Prelude Ensemble Teaching Artist
+Low Brass Teaching Artist

 Meredith’s passion for the tuba began in elementary school when she volunteered to try the instrument during a Music in Our Schools Month demonstration.
-Initially chosen for being a small girl, she quickly developed a love for the tuba, which set her on a path to pursue a professional career in music.
+Initially chosen because she was a small girl, she quickly developed a love for the tuba, which set her on a path to pursue a professional career in music.
 She realizes that not every young student has as much support and opportunities as she did in public school, and advocates for music education, outreach, and advocacy for marginalized groups in the brass and tuba community.